Yihe-Harry/DSA3101-Group-Project/README.md

 Our goal is to enhance customer satisfaction, improve conversion rates and maximise marketing ROI, all while ensuring compliance with the strict regulations that govern the banking industry.

+# Limitations
+Due to the the sensitive and confidential nature of financial data, we were not able to obtain large amounts of real and up to date data of customer details and activity.
+To overcome this, we generated synthetic data based on research-backed distributions in order to reflect realistic customer behaviors as best as we could.

 # Project Structure
 This project is divided into two key components: